jsangjii/jsangjii/README.md

 👋 Hi there!
 I'm a **backend developer** building end-to-end services. 🚀

-I work across Django, Node.js, and Spring Boot, with a build-it-first mindset💖
+I work across Django, Node.js, and Spring Boot, with a build-it-first mindset. 💖

-I enjoy shipping real products — from APIs to deployment🛠️✨
+I enjoy shipping real products — from APIs to deployment. 🛠️✨

 I hope to build every meaningful thing.